If you’re new to property investing, then negative gearing might be a new concept to you. But it’s actually very simple.

 It’s been nearly a week since Malcolm Turnbull was sworn in.
 And already, he’s boosted consumer confidence, by 8.7%.
 The index went from 105.3 to 114.5.

-Australia’s new prime minister is a wealthy man.
-Last night, much was made of the fact that he doesn’t need to be in public life to have power and financial reward.
-He’s already amassed quite a fortune.
-Even before he entered politics.
-How does Malcolm Turnbull invest?
+Australia’s former prime minister is a wealthy man.
+He’s already amassed quite a fortune, even before he entered politics.
+So how does Malcolm Turnbull invest?
 As the Parliamentary Register shows today, it’s far from boring.

 The Turnbull government yesterday announced a proposal that would see states hand over the identities of all Australian drivers in a bid to strengthen national security laws.
 It would mean authorities would be able to identify any Australian with a driver’s license in seconds using facial recognition technology.